dragon-dune/dragon-dune/dragon-dune.md

 Special:

-1. Orcs do not need to hire mercenaries, and instead my raise armies in Orcish territories (16, 16s , 17, 18, 1, 1c, 2, & 2s) at no cost.
+1. Orcs may not hire mercenaries.
+Instead, they my raise armies in Orcish territories (16, 16• , 17, 18, 1, 1★, 2, & 2s) at no cost.
 2. When you win a battle, you may steal one of your opponents artifacts (randomly chosen), which you may then keep or sell for its value in gold.